Filter by category:

 2. Confirmation Bias

 Confirmation bias is a cognitive bias that predisposes individuals to seek information that confirms their existing beliefs or preconceived notions.
-In the context of pet training and behaviour modification, owners may hold steadfast beliefs about their pets’ behaviours, attributing them to certain causes or motivations.
+In the context of animal training and behaviour modification, owners may hold steadfast beliefs about their animals’ behaviours, attributing them to certain causes or motivations.
+For example, the idea that their dog is “stubborn”, that chasing behaviours can only be ‘fixed’ using shock collars or other aversives, and that all Border Collies chase cars.
 This bias can hinder their willingness to consider alternative perspectives or approaches, impeding progress in the training process.

 3. Status Quo Bias